ayaan9618/pybicsolver/README.md

 Open a terminal or command prompt and navigate to the project directory.
 Run the program with python pybicsolver.py.
-The program will prompt you for various operations Enter your desired word for each prompt.
+The program will prompt you for various operations Enter your desired number for each prompt.
-Once all words are provided, the program will display the completed Mad Libs story.